Meet the Hoagland Group!

 Amherst, MA 01003

-Polyelectrolytes, Polymer Solutions and Gels, Advanced Polymer Characterization Methods, Polymer-Based Sensors of Water Quality, Single Molecule Visualizations, Aqueous Polymer, Polymers in Ionic Liquids
+Research InterestsElectron Microscopy of Solvated Polymeric Materials, Polyelectrolytes, Polymer Solutions and Gels, Interfacial Nanoparticles, Single Molecule Visualization, Polymers in Ionic Liquids

 Current projects focus specifically on (i) polyelectrolytes (highly charged polymers), (ii) polymers in ionic liquids (salts that melt near or below room temperature), (iii) imaging of the dynamics of confined polymers, and (iv) carbon nanotube membranes.
 Some highlights: Due to ionic liquid nonvolatility, soft materials wet by these liquids can be imaged in the high vacuum environment of the electron microscope, affording opportunities for the in situ and real time tracking of nanoscale structure and dynamics.
 Such imaging is impossible with ordinary liquids.
 Frames extracted from image sequences for two ionic liquid systems are given (F1,F2).
 The (F1) SEM image shows crystallized monolayers on the surface of an ionic liquid containing nanoparticles; crystal melting into the liquid was observed as temperature rises.
 The (F2) TEM image illustrates the network of a poly(oxyethylene) gel; gelation here is driven by polymer crystallization.